magento/devdocs/guides/v2.3/payments-integrations/payment-gateway/error-code-mapper.md

 For example, Magento provides a response validator for Braintree: [`\Magento\Braintree\Gateway\Validator\GeneralResponseValidator`]({{site.mage2300url}}app/code/Magento/Braintree/Gateway/Validator/GeneralResponseValidator.php).
 Its implementation allows to retrieve errors codes from a response.

-First, create a new codes provider.
-It can be a simple class with public method which should return a list of errors codes by the provided response:
+First, create a new code provider.
+It can be a simple class with a public method that should return a list of error codes by the provided response:

 {% highlight php startinline=true %}
 class ErrorCodeProvider